timLP79/timLP.github.io/README.md

-# timLP.github.io
+# Tim Palacios' Example GitHub Page
-This is my personal github repo
+This is one of my personal repos that I'm using for my CS 155 class.